-The course introduces the student to the political and social influences that shape the context of social service work.
-The student will examine and compare Canadian political ideologies in relation to the development and implementation of social welfare policy and programs.
-Current government funding models that support the social service system will be discussed.
-The student will explore the primary functions of social welfare including income supplement program, program delivery models and program eligibility issues.
-The student will research significant social welfare program related to vulnerable populations.
+Students are introduced to the political and social influences that shape the context of social service work.
+Students examine Canadian political ideologies in relation to the development and implementation of social welfare policy and programs.
+Current government funding models that support the social service system are discussed.
+Students explore the primary functions of social welfare including income supplement programs, program delivery models and program eligibility issues, and research social welfare programs related to vulnerable populations.